 Fitness is more than physical health alone.
 An equally important aspect is mental fitness.
 Mental fitness refers to fitness of the mind.
 Situations may arise at work that may lead to you feeling less strong.
-Below we list potential difficulties and what you can do about them.
+What you can do about them?

 The fight against the coronavirus means we’re all at home on an unprecedented scale.
 But what can we do to ensure we work at home in a healthy and responsible way?
-Leiden Healthy University, part of the international healthy universities network, has put together some tips and tools to help you in this crisis period.
+The university has put together some tips and tools to help you in this crisis period.
 See Healthy University @Home.